 During this early phase the Muslim Institute published ground breaking work on science policy, economic development, social change, Islamic movements, and the future of Muslim civilisation.

 However, things changed dramatically after the Iranian revolution.
 The then Director, Dr Kalim Siddiqui, became a strong supporter of the Iranian revolution, leading to a spilt in the Institute.
-Many founding members left the Institute.
-The Institute became a front for the Iranian Embassy in London.
+Many founding members left the Institute and it became a front for the Iranian Embassy in London.

 During this period, the Institute established a number of important organisations that have played a significant part in shaping the British Muslim community – such as the Muslim Parliament, The Halal Food Authority, and Bait al-Mal al-Islami, which raised funds and supported young Muslim scholars and students.
 The Institute also worked to highlight problems within the Muslim community such as forced marriages, domestic violence, and honour killings, and produced a Model Muslim Marriage Contract that gave equal rights to both partners.
 It even organised guided tours to ‘Islamic Britain’ with visits to London’s Guildhall, Leighton’s Arab Hall, Burton’s Mausoleum, Shah Jehan Mosque, Abdullah Quilliam Mosque and other sites.

 Shortly afterwards, Dr Ghyasuddin Siddiqui invited some of the old founding members as well as others who had been involved with the Institute to a Planning Conference to debate how the Institute should move forward.
 It was held in December 2009 at Sarum College in Salisbury.
 In his opening speech, Dr Ghyasuddin Siddiqui emphasised that we should look towards the future but learn, and re-learn, some of the lessons of the Institute’s history.